Oliver Rudd

 Recent cases have included:

-• Acted for D in case involving the application of r.36.10(5)(b) (now 36.17(5)) in relation to costs consequences following compromise of claim pleaded at over £2.56 million which ultimately settled for £150,000 following disclosure of surveillance evidence.
+- Acted for the Defendant in a case involving the application of r.36.10(5)(b) (now 36.17(5)) in relation to costs consequences following compromise of claim pleaded at over £2.56 million which ultimately settled for £150,000 following disclosure of surveillance evidence.
 Issues included timing of disclosure of surveillance evidence, expert evidence, construction of CPR Amendment Rules, and conduct;

-• Acting for D, late acceptance by C of D’s Part 36 offer during detailed assessment hearing following judgments in favour of D on initial parts of C’s bill including issues of hourly rates, duplication and proportionality;
+- Acting for the Defendant, late acceptance by Claimant of the Defendant’s Part 36 offer during detailed assessment hearing following judgments in favour of Defendant on initial parts of the Claimant’s bill including issues of hourly rates, duplication and proportionality;

-• R-Successful reduction in C’s bill of costs and recovery of costs of detailed assessment hearing following C’s failure to better D’s Part 36 before Senior Costs Master;
+- Successful reduction in the Claimant’s bill of costs and recovery of costs of detailed assessment hearing following the Claimant’s failure to better the Defendant’s Part 36 offer before Senior Costs Master;

 Product Liability

-Oliver has experience in advising and representing parties in fast and multi-track produce liability actions involving range of alleged defective consumer and medicinal products.
+Oliver has experience in advising and representing parties in multi-track produce liability actions involving range of alleged defective consumer and medicinal products.

 He has been instructed to represent both national and multi-national clients in a variety of product liability cases involving, but not limited to, personal injury, property damage (including fire and water damage) and alleged economic loss.